xiaoxianhjy/ms-agent/README.md

   - [ ] Improve stabilises
 - [ ] **Multimodal Agentic Search** – Supporting large-scale multimodal document retrieval and generation of search results combining text and images.
 - [ ] Enhanced **Agent Skills** – Providing a richer set of predefined skills and tools to expand agent capabilities and enabling multi-skill collaboration for complex task execution.
-- [ ] **Agent-Workstation** - An unified WebUI with one-click local deployment support with combining all agent capabilities of MS-Agent, such as AgentChat, MCP, AgentSkills, DeepResearch, DocResearch, CodeScratch, etc.
+- [ ] **Agent-Workstation** - An unified WebUI with one-click local deployment support with combining all agent capabilities of MS-Agent, such as AgentChat, MCP, AgentSkills, DeepResearch, DocResearch, CodeGenesis, etc.

 ## License